 Microsoft MapPoint Alternative for Sales Planning and Contact Management

 Whereas Microsoft MapPoint mostly existed as a tool for routing and visualization Map My Customers also acts as a mobile contact management and planning tool.

 This means that beyond routing, you can do all of your administrative work from your mobile device as you go about your day.
 Some customers have spent up to 50% less time doing that admin work, meaning they’re spending more time selling.

 Before you hit the road, use Map My Customers to pick out your highest priority customers and build your itinerary for the day or week.

 As you go about your day taking meetings and making cold calls, you can log notes about your customers, add files, and schedule follow-ups as necessary.
 You can even use our Cadence Management tool to indicate when you need to follow up with an account.

 The best part about this is that you can also share this information with your entire team, which encourages clean and consistent data management practices across your entire organization.

 Salespeople have been using territories for decades as a way to geographically categorize customers from different regions and strategize their sales approach.
 MapPoint allowed users to create visual territories.

-Now, Map My Customers allows you to easily visualize and create a territory by drawing it or submitting a zip code range.
-At any time, you can go to the Map My Customers territory feature and see exactly which customers are within your or your coworker’s territory.
+Now, Map My Customers allows you to define and assign territories to your reps by drawing it or submitting a zip code range.
+At any time, you can go to the Map My Customers territory feature and get a full birds’-eye view of your sales landscape.

 One of the biggest advantages of Map My Customers is that we are both a web and mobile solution.
 You can easily create routes on the web and have it be available and accessible from your mobile device (iOS or Android) and vice versa.